CryptoOnion/doc/concepts/placement.md

 Warning
 {: .label .label-red }
-Functions with `localOn` have to explicitly return (have an return statement), even if they do not have any return values.
+Functions with `Local` have to explicitly return (have an return statement), even if they do not have any return values.
 </div>